RagnarB83/ash-documentation/docs/QM-MM-protein.rst

 **1. Prepare a classical MM model of the system.**
 ######################################################

-This step is often the most time-consuming part of setting up a new QM/MM model of a protein.
+This step cam be the most time-consuming part of setting up a new QM/MM model of a protein.
 It involves finding a good starting structure (e.g. an X-ray structure), preparing the PDB-file, choose a forcefield, adding missing hydrogens, removing disorder-coordinates, removing unnecessary residues, adding missing residues, choosing protonation state of titratable residues, solvate the protein, add counterions, fix unphysical orientations in the structure, solvating the protein,